Brion Tomb; architect Carlo Scarpa

 CONTENT BASIS

-The content of our baseline specifications continues to be developed from the Master Specs provided via our license with the American Institute of Architects (AIA) and Avitru (formerly Arcom).
+The content of our baseline specifications continues to be developed from the Master Specs provided via our license with the American Institute of Architects (AIA) and Deltek (formerly Arcom and Avitru).
 For the translation of our baseline specifications to software tools like SpecLink and e-Specs, we brought MasterSpec's structure and content in, and then enriched that with our proprietary experience-directed articles and lessons-learned content.
 We then augment that with content to align with your firm's specific concerns, your own lessons-learned, and directed toward features important to your design intent.
-CM/GC & DESIGN-BUILD
+CM/GC, DESIGN-BUILD & PPP

-Adidas East Village Expansion (for Lever Architecture, with Turner as CM/GC) OSU Marine Science Initiative (for YGH Architecture, with Anderson as CM/GC) OSU College of Forestry (for Michael Green Architecture, with Anderson as CM/GC) PSU Stott Center (for Woofter Architecture, with Forts as CM/GC) Additionally, we have worked on several Design-Build teams, including:
+- Adidas East Village Expansion (for Lever Architecture, with Turner as CM/GC) - OSU Marine Science Initiative (for YGH Architecture, with Anderson as CM/GC) - OSU College of Forestry (for Michael Green Architecture, with Anderson as CM/GC) - PSU Stott Center (for Woofter Architecture, with Forts as CM/GC) Design-Build team experience includes:

 PRODUCT &

 MATERIAL RESEARCH Our staff are constantly on the look-out for new products, improved materials, unique finishes and updated processes.
 We bring these to the table whenever we meet with you, incorporating lessons-learned from past projects, ideas for materials and finishes from our other collaborations, and resources and contacts we maintain with manufacturers and product representatives.
-CHANGING PATTERNS
+We are early members of the Portland Materials Transparency Collaborative (PMTC) and recommend our clients become involved as well; tap the logo below to head to their website: CHANGING PATTERNS

 Architects are sociologists at heart, intrigued by human behavior, and always interested in how those beliefs and actions can manifest their importance through design changes that support them.
 Our staff is ever-attuned to changing standards and behaviors, as well as our clients' evolving designs which embrace developing behavioral patterns.
 Whether that is helping find the right acoustic materials to support the open-office work environment, providing updated specification requirements that support the shift toward more ecological and low-energy materials, or suggesting new systems to better operate in communal, gender-less restroom facilities, we are intrigued and excited about helping you.